CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M02-HOL-Managed-Environments.md

 ### Exercise 2: Power Platform Pipelines

+### Scenario

 Another feature of a managed environment is the ability to utilize the in-platform pipelines to democratize application lifecycle management (ALM) by bringing the ALM automation and continuous integration and continuous delivery (CI/CD) capabilities to the service.
-Included with these is the ability to view out of the box analytics within a central location and Power BI reports.
+Included with these is the ability to view out of the box analytics within a central location and
+Power BI reports.
 Pipelines can deploy solutions, connections, connection references, and environment variables to environments of the same region as the host environment.

 #### Task 1: Install Power Platform Pipelines